stain/incubator-example/site/index.md

 {% include JB/setup %}

-## Apache SystemML
+## Apache Example

-SystemML provides declarative large-scale machine learning (ML) that aims at flexible specification of ML algorithms and automatic generation of hybrid runtime plans ranging from single node, in-memory computations, to distributed computations on Apache Hadoop and  Apache Spark.
+Example provides declarative large-scale machine learning (ML) that aims at flexible specification of ML algorithms and automatic generation of hybrid runtime plans ranging from single node, in-memory computations, to distributed computations on Apache Hadoop and  Apache Spark.
 ML algorithms are expressed in a R or Python syntax, that includes linear algebra primitives, statistical functions,